Black Stuntwomen Are Ready To Fight — Will Hollywood Let Them?

 In the mid-70s, she said, she teamed up with Marvin Walters — a stuntman who in 1971, had contacted the U.S. Justice Department about some of the racist practices he had observed on-set, and filed several complaints to the Equal Employment Opportunity Commission — who filed a lawsuit on behalf of the Coalition of Black Stuntmen and Women.

-"[We] ended up winning the complaint, and got stuntpeople of color monetary compensation for discrimination," David recalled.
+"[We] ended up winning the complaint, and got stuntpeople of colour monetary compensation for discrimination," David recalled.

 And yet, real change remained elusive.

 “It starts with white males at the top of the food chain,” David said.
-“And then, men of color, and white women.
+“And then, men of colour, and white women.
 They kind of teeter on top of who’s below.
-At the bottom of the list, there are women of color.
-Generally, when you’re looking for people of color, often the jobs go to men.
+At the bottom of the list, there are women of colour.
+Generally, when you’re looking for people of colour, often the jobs go to men.
 When you’re looking for women, often you’re looking for white [women].
 It doesn’t mean Black women don’t work, but they’re not the first ones that you think about.”

 Advertisement